S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Famous Chollima/README.md

 ## The third stage (implanting technique)

-The attackers created an NPM package that, in turn, executes obfuscated JavaScript code, You can use these commands to create the NPM package.json file.
+The attackers created an NPM package that, in turn, executes obfuscated JavaScript code, `You can use these commands to create the NPM package.json file`.

 ```
 sudo apt-get install npm